Olive Caprese Salad

 - In a large bowl, combine the tomatoes, olives, cheese, herbs and serrano pepper.
 Remove star anise from onion mixture; drain onion, reserving 2 tablespoons marinade.
 (Discard remaining marinade or save for other use.)
 Add onion to tomato mixture.

-- In a small bowl, whisk the oil, lime juice and peel and remaining vinegar; pour over tomato mixture.
+- In a small bowl, whisk the oil, lime juice and zest and remaining vinegar; pour over tomato mixture.
 Drizzle with reserved marinade; toss gently to coat.
 Season with salt if desired.
 Serve immediately.
-Yield: 10 servings.